 8. Be truthful and upfront with your doctors.
 Your claim may be dismissed if the Department of Labor Administrative Law Judge finds that you have lied.
 Having a previous injury does not mean that your employer is not responsible for your injury.
 They are responsible even if the injury overseas exacerbated a previous injury.
 Explain to your doctor the type of work you did overseas, that you must wear body armor, carry weapons, etc. Most doctors do not understand the type of work you did overseas.

-9. Do not allow the insurance company’s “nurse case manager” to be in the examining room when you are being treated by your physician.
+9. Do not allow the DBA insurance company’s “nurse case manager” to be in the examining room when you are being treated by your physician.
 Tell them to wait in the waiting room.
 Remember, they are paid by the insurance company.
-They are not hired by the insurance company to help you.
+These nurse case managers are not hired by the insurance company to help you.
+DBA Insurance companies, like AIG, ACE, Starr Indemnity and Liability and Allied world, and third party administrators, like Gallagher Basset or Broadspire, hire nurse case managers to primarily help them, not you.
+They do this by pressing treating doctors to prematurely release you back to work during actual medical evaluations.
 Rest assured, doctors don’t want insurance company folks in medical appointments with their patients; however, it is up to you to make sure they do not attend medical appointments.

 10. Contact a DBA attorney, or have a family member contact DBA lawyer, as soon as you are injured for free legal advice.
 Attorneys practicing in Defense Base Act claims represent military contractors throughout the U.S. Do not try to attend a DOL informal conference, OALJ hearing or DBA mediation alone.
 It costs nothing to speak to me.
 My job is to make sure my clients are paid what they are owed, that they receive the medical care they are entitled to and, when it comes time to settlement, that the DBA settlement is a settlement that my client is happy with.